Apply NowRequest Information

 Why should I choose Palmer for my education?

 The short answer?
 Because Palmer is the trusted leader in chiropractic education.
-That’s our tagline, but it’s also true.
-Chiropractic was founded right down the street from Palmer College of Chiropractic’s Davenport Campus, and Palmer is the original chiropractic college in the world.
-We also pride ourselves on having excellent faculty to guide you on your educational journey.
+Chiropractic was founded right down the street from Palmer College of Chiropractic’s Davenport, Iowa, Campus.
+And Palmer is the oldest and largest chiropractic college in the world.
+Our faculty and programs are the best in the world.
+And Palmer is home to the world’s leading chiropractic research program.
 The question really is, why wouldn’t you choose Palmer?

 How long is the Doctor of Chiropractic program?

-Most students attend classes throughout the year and complete their studies in three and one-third years.
-(If studies were completed during a typical academic calendar year, it would take five academic years to complete the program.)
-On Palmer’s Davenport Campus in Iowa, the program is 10 trimesters long.
-The programs at Palmer’s West Campus in San Jose, Calif., and Florida Campus in Port Orange, Fla., are 13 quarters in length.
+Students attend classes on a year-round schedule (including breaks) and complete their studies in three and one-third years.
+On Palmer’s Davenport, Iowa, Campus the program is 10 trimesters long.
+The programs at Palmer’s San Jose, Calif., and Port Orange, Fla., campuses are 13 quarters in length.